Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

-If you want the first definition you see (PrimaryDefinition) to be monolingual, change the following line:
+If you want the first definition you see (the `PrimaryDefinition` field) to be monolingual, change the following line at the top of the templates code:

 {%- raw %}
 ```